 Firmware / Embedded Software Engineer

 We are a proud contributor to the world's green energy transition.
 Our unique offering combines software and sensors to increase capacity in existing power grids by up to 30%.
-This technology enables integration of more renewable energy and electrification of consumption.
+This technology enables the integration of more renewable energy and the electrification of consumption.

 By making better use of what we already have, we reduce carbon footprints while also creating value for society, industry, and our shareholders.